Getting Started with Adapnex

 -

-Clean Implementation: You used the power and flexibility of Real-Time Linux without having to deal directly with complicated Real-Time Linux system calls.
+Clean Implementation: You used the power of Real-Time Linux without the complexity of system calls.

 Next Steps